 I also realize that this is a very sensitive issue for many, and I don’t have all the answers.
 Feel free to reach out to me with any tips to help with the bullying epidemic.

 This is Part 1 of a series.
-How to End Bullying Part 2: 15 Tips for Kids gives several strategies kids can use to handle bullying in their school, communities, etc.
+Part 2: 15 Tips to Help Kids with Bullying gives several strategies children can use to handle bullying in their school, communities, etc.